SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 Now, consider text.
 Language is composed of discrete units – words or tokens selected from a finite vocabulary (e.g., "cat", "dog", "runs").
 You can't simply add "0.1 Gaussian noise" to the word "cat" and get something meaningful that's slightly different but still related in a smooth, continuous way.
 Applying the original continuous noise formulation directly just doesn't work.

-This **discrete nature** of text is the core hurdle that requires specific adaptations, a challenge explored in models for discrete state-spaces like [Structured Denoising Diffusion Models (D3PM)](https://arxiv.org/abs/2107.03006).
+This **discrete nature** of text is the core hurdle that requires specific adaptations.
 How do you define a "forward process" that gradually corrupts text into noise, and critically, a "reverse process" that a model can learn to invert step-by-step?

 Researchers have developed clever workarounds to bridge this gap: